bhoomeendra/ML/_posts/2023-05-30-Regularization.md

 layout: post
 comments: true
 ---
 Regularization is a technique to reduce overfitting in a model.
 It discourages learning a more complex model, so as to avoid the risk of overfitting.
-Regularization is somtime introduce for sparcity i.e in the case of L1 regularization and faster and stable convergence (Batch and layer norm).
+Regularization somtime is introduced for sparcity i.e in the case of L1 regularization and in others for faster and stable convergence (Batch and layer norm).

 __L1, L2 Regularization:__